Trial by FIRE: Probing the dark matter density profile of dwarf galaxies with GraphNPE: Conclusion

 We further highlight the novelty and importance of evaluating how well mass modeling methods can recover \vmax and \mvirp of dwarf galaxy simulations under realistic galactic environments.
 A previous study by \cite{2020MNRAS.498..144G} conducted a comprehensive test of \gs on APOSTLE dwarf galaxies, demonstrating that its recovery of \mhl is comparable to that of mass estimators while also examining the impact of tidal effects.
 Our work additionally examines \vmax and \mvirp, both of which are crucial for constraining cosmological models~\citep[e.g.][]{1995ApJ...447L..25B, 2001MNRAS.321..559B, 2003MNRAS.345..923V, 2016MNRAS.462..893R, 2019MNRAS.487.5799R, 2021arXiv210609050K}.
 This evaluation is particularly timely, as discrepancies between leading mass modeling approaches, such as \textsc{CJAM}~\citep{2013MNRAS.436.2598W} and \gs, suggest that different methods can yield significantly different mass estimates when applied to the same dataset~\citep{2021arXiv211209374Z}, underscoring the need for rigorous validation.

 In ongoing work, we aim to apply \gnn to observed dwarf galaxies in the Milky Way and the Local Group.
 We discuss key differences between galaxies in our mock FIRE-2 dataset and real observations in Section~\ref{section:discussion}.
-Before applying \gnn to observational data, two key considerations need to be addressed: incorporating measurement uncertainties and masking contamination from background and binary stars.
-Both can be readily handled by integrating them into the training or inference process (see e.g. \citealt{2023ApJ...952L..10W}).
+Before applying GraphNPE to observational data, several considerations need to be addressed: incorporating measurement uncertainties, accounting for selection biases, and masking contamination from foreground and binary stars.
+The first two can be readily handled by integrating them into the training or inference process (see e.g. \citealt{2023ApJ...952L..10W}), while contamination requires careful data processing and member star selection.

-In this work, we establish \gnn as a robust and efficient DF-based mapping method for inferring DM density profiles in dwarf galaxies, providing a promising avenue for constraining DM models.
-By leveraging machine learning, \gnn enables rapid, amortized inference, making it particularly well-suited for large-scale applications such as systematically exploring the mass modeling parameter space and investigating the effects of tidal disruption across mock simulations.
+An important direction for future work is extending \gnn to ultra-faint dwarfs, which represent some of the most DM-dominated systems in the universe.
+Although here we focus on classical dwarfs due to the FIRE-2 resolution limit, there is a compelling case that \gnn should perform well on the ultra-faints given their extremely low stellar tracer counts, a regime where \gnn has shown advantages over traditional methods.
+However, to properly validate \gnn for ultra-faint applications, we require higher-resolution cosmological simulations to stress-test and better quantify its performance on systems with low velocity dispersions and sparse kinematic data.
+As next-generation surveys continue to discover ultra-faint systems, establishing the reliability of mass modeling approaches in these data-limited regimes will be crucial for maximizing their scientific potential.

-While this study applies \gnn to spherical equilibrium models, its framework is not inherently restricted to such cases, unlike traditional DF methods. \gnn can be extended to out-of-equilibrium systems~\citep[e.g.][]{2015NatCo...6.7599U, 2025arXiv250113148W} by expanding the training set to include galaxies undergoing tidal disruption, mergers, and other dynamical perturbations, which we will pursue in future work.
+Furthermore, while this study applies \gnn to spherical equilibrium models, its framework is not inherently restricted to such cases, unlike traditional DF methods. \gnn can be extended to out-of-equilibrium systems~\citep[e.g.][]{2015NatCo...6.7599U, 2025arXiv250113148W} by expanding the training set to include galaxies undergoing tidal disruption, mergers, and other dynamical perturbations, which we will pursue in future work.
 This will allow \gnn to recover mass profiles in systems where equilibrium assumptions break down, further broadening its applicability to realistic astrophysical environments.
-More broadly, our work highlight the power of simulation-based inference and graph-based learning in astrophysics, paving the way for more adaptable and data-driven approaches to mass modeling in the era of increasingly precise kinematic surveys.